Divorce? Should I stay or should I go?

 If you’re the one wanting the save the marriage, these words are like a knife in your heart.
 You are in shock and feelings swing between anger and sadness.
 If you are the person considering leaving, the words sound like a justification for the divorce.
 However, divorce has significant consequences for both you, your partner and your children, so it’s understandable if you have a few doubts.

-With Discernment Counselling, if you are leaning in, you will learn what changes you can make yourself right away to have the best chance at saving the marriage.
-For the partner leaning out, you will learn all your options and gain clarity about the relationship and your decision to stay or to go.
+If you are the “leaning in” partner, a DISCERNMENT INTENSIVE will help you learn what changes you can make yourself right away to have the best chance at saving the marriage.
+If you are the “leaning out” partner, you will learn all your options and gain clarity about the relationship and your decision to stay or to go.

-All the couples who have experienced discernment counselling with me report having a greater understanding of themselves, their partner and the relationship.
+All the couples who have experienced a DISCERNMENT INTENSIVE with me report having a greater understanding of themselves, their partner, and the relationship.
 If they choose not to try to work on the marriage, this process can help them prepare for a more amicable and collaborative divorce.

 Did you know that divorce rates are much higher for second and third marriages?
 Whatever you brought into this marriage, you will take into the next.
 If you don’t want to get stuck in past trauma, this approach can help you gain insight and clarity and help you move forward, either separately or together.

-Before you make a life-changing decision to stay or to go, gain clarity and confidence with my professional help.
+Before you make a life-changing decision to stay or to go, gain clarity and confidence with my professional help and a powerful DISCERNMENT INTENSIVE.